Learning rewards for robotic ultrasound scanning using probabilistic temporal ranking: Autonomous ultrasound scanning

 Here, we learn a mapping between reward and end-effector positions using a surrogate Gaussian process model with a radial basis function kernel,

+Length scale $l_p$ is determined by maximum likelihood estimation, using a search within the length scale bounds $l_p \in [1\mathrm{e}{-5}, 0.01]\,m$.
+Fixed measurement noise, $\alpha = 0.5$, is used when fitting the Gaussian process to account for the variability in reward that may be obtained in a given end-effector position, resulting from the variability introduced by contact with the deformable phantom, potential tumour motion and ultrasound gel spreading effects.

-The Gaussian process is trained on pairs consisting of each visited state (in our experiments these are 3D Cartesian end-effector positions) and the corresponding reward predicted using the image-based reward model.
+The Gaussian process is iteratively trained using a buffer of visited states (in our experiments these are 3D Cartesian end-effector positions) and the corresponding rewards predicted using the image-based reward model.
 Actions are then chosen to move to a desired state selected using the objective function,

-Here $\mu(\mathbf{s}_t)$, $\sigma(\mathbf{s}_t)$ are the mean and standard deviation of the Gaussian process, and $\beta$ is a hyperparameter controlling the exploration exploitation trade-off of the policy.
+Here $\mu(\mathbf{s}_t)$, $\sigma(\mathbf{s}_t)$ are the mean and standard deviation of the Gaussian process, and $\beta = 1$ is a hyperparameter controlling the exploration exploitation trade-off of the policy.
 This objective function is chosen in order to balance the competing objectives of visiting states that are known to maximise reward with gaining information about values of states for which the model is more uncertain.
 In our ultrasound imaging application, actions are linear motions to a desired Cartesian state.

+Since the GP starts with no prior information about reward, and is re-fit online after each position is visited, the Bayesian optimisation policy naturally transitions from exploration and becomes more exploitative as additional information is gained.
+Note that, for the ultrasound case, no policy is ever `trained', instead we optimise the learned reward function online for each new environment using the fixed Bayesian optimisation strategy.

-It should be noted that any policy can be used to optimise rewards inferred using probabilistic temporal ranking.
-We selected a Bayesian optimisations strategy for online experiments due to its prevalence in active viewpoint selection literature, and because of it's ability to deal with uncertainty in state rewards arising the dynamic structure of the deformable imaging phantom.
+It should also be noted that any policy can be used to optimise rewards predicted using probabilistic temporal ranking.
+We selected a Bayesian optimisation strategy for online experiments due to its prevalence in active viewpoint selection literature, and because of its ability to deal with uncertainty in state rewards arising the dynamic structure of the deformable imaging phantom.